Sorry, you need to enable JavaScript to visit this website.

 Your Pet, Our Passion.

-The Long-Haired Dachshund is a medium breed dog on short legs.
+The Dachshund (Long Haired) is a medium breed dog on short legs, standing around 35cm tall and about 9-12kg when fully grown.
 The coat should be soft, straight or only slightly waved, forming attractive feathering on the backs of legs, ears and tail.

 Lifespan